 Come All Ye Faithful

-At 11:39 PM on December 19, I land at MCI Airport full of joy, ready to begin a long Christmas and New Year holiday, splitting time between my hometown of Kansas City, where I spent the first 18 years of my life, and Austin, Texas, a place I called home for another 18 post-college years.
+At 11:39 PM on December 19, I landed at MCI Airport full of joy, ready to begin an extended Christmas and New Year holiday, splitting time between my hometown of Kansas City, where I spent the first 18 years of my life, and Austin, Texas, a place I called home for another 18 post-college years.

 Greeted by Mom as I make my way to baggage claim, I am told that Dad is circling the airport curbside.
 I imagine him behind the wheel, grinning from ear to ear at the arrival of his prodigal daughter.
 It's no secret that the man finds the sight of all four of his children deeply gratifying.
 I smile, thinking how lucky I am to have a dad who loves his kids so much.
 Then I pray he isn't wearing those camouflage cargo pants.